 The Blackberry bush is a perennial shrub that grows in zones 5-8.
 Some varieties will rapidly reach a height of up to 13 feet tall.

 Blackberry bushes should be planted in the early spring in well-drained soil with a pH of 5.5-7.
 While they do best in full sun, they can tolerate some shade.
-However, if it has too much shade the bush will not produce any fruit.
+However, if it has too much shade, the bush will not produce any fruit.

 The blackberry bush has leaves that are dark green with white fuzz covering it.
-It has 3-5 leaflets surrounding a center thorny ridge.
+It has 3-5 leaflets surrounding a sharp center ridge.
 Flower will appear in late spring to early summer.
-They will be white or pale pink with 5 petals.
-The flowers will appear on the tips of the canes.
+They will be white or pale pink with five petals.
+The flowers will look on the tips of the canes.
 The flowers will give way to edible, sweet tasting juicy berries with multiple drops.
 The berries will start out white.
 When the berries are ripe, they will be a deep purple.
 Even though it will not produce any fruit during its first year, the bush will grow berries for 15-20 years after that.
-Once the fruit has begun to ripen you will want to go out and harvest your berries every few days so that you can use them before the birds get to them.
+Once the fruit has begun to ripen, you will want to go out and harvest your berries every few days so that you can use them before the birds get to them.
 The blackberry bush will grow thorny canes that lie across the ground and can grow to be as much as 40’ long.
 These canes will grow new roots wherever it touches the ground, which will produce a new bush.
 The canes will die off every winter but will come back the next year.